How to Install a Tumble Dryer

 • If the dryer isn’t working properly, or switching on at all, contact your manufacturer or retailer for assistance.

-• If you’re placing a tumble dryer next to other appliances, be mindful that they use warm air, therefore placing a tumble dryer next to a fridge or freezer will cause them to work harder.
+• If you’re placing a tumble dryer next to other appliances, be mindful that condenser dryers use warm air.
+If you’re placing a condenser tumble dryer next to a fridge or freezer it will cause them to work harder.

 How to Install a Vented Tumble Dryer

-If you’re replacing an existing tumble dryer, this should be much more straightforward than if you’re installing one for the first time.
-If your home has an existing ventilation hole or your tumble dryer will be located next to, or underneath a window, this should be a simple procedure.
+Replacing an existing tumble dryer?
+This should be much more straightforward than if you’re installing one for the first time.
+If your home has an existing ventilation hole or your tumble dryer is located next to, or underneath a window, this should be a simple procedure.
 Simply attach the hose and place the tumble dryer in position.

-If you want to go ahead and install a vented tumble dryer yourself, here’s how to do it.
+If you want to go ahead and install a vented tumble dryer yourself, you can find the instructions and what equipment you’ll need below.

 What you’ll need: